geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 - **[Company Update](#geohot-000022)**: A new product, the Tenubox Green, was launched for users who need a lot of VRAM.
 One unit has been sold so far.
 - **[AMD Contract is Top Priority](#geohot-000305)**: Geohot declares that the entire company must focus on the AMD contract, stating that if they cannot succeed in training a large LLaMA model on modern hardware, he will shut the company down.
 - **[Debate on Company Direction](#chenyu-000906)**: A lengthy debate occurs about the value and motivation behind the AMD contract.
 Chenyu questions its strategic importance, while Geohot argues it's a crucial test to prove TinyGrad's performance and advance the framework, which is currently "hopelessly slow."
-- **[Writing Custom Kernels vs. Search](#geohot-002331)**: Geohot justifies the need to hand-code kernels for the contract, arguing that it's necessary for short-term performance and to ensure the UOP language can express state-of-the-art techniques, which will inform future automated search improvements.
+- **[Writing Custom Kernels vs. Search](#geohot-002331)**: Geohot justifies the need to hand-code kernels for the contract, arguing that it's necessary for short-term performance and to ensure the UOp language can express state-of-the-art techniques, which will inform future automated search improvements.
 - **[SQTT Visualization and Tooling](#geohot-002916)**: The team discusses issues with SQTT visualization in VIZ, noting discrepancies with AMD's RGP tool.
 The current decoder is seen as "unmaintained crap," leading to a plan to compare results with `rockprof` and eventually write a custom SQTT parser.
 - **[TinyKittens Gemm Performance](#geohot-003637)**: Progress on the TinyKittens project is slow; while indexing logic is correct, optimizations like local swizzling are disabled, causing performance hits.
 Geohot emphasizes the need to achieve state-of-the-art gemm speed.
 - **[AMD FP8 Training Progress](#chenyu-004702)**: Progress has been made on FP8 training by selectively quantizing Q and K tensors, which allows the loss to decrease.
 Next steps include using faster tensor cores and debugging a multi-GPU OOM error.